Languages and Frameworks For Programming in 2021

 It is also host-agnostic, light-weight, and community-focused.

-However, if you are working in the Windows ecosystem, you may come across the usage of Silverlight more often than you would otherwise.
+If you are working in the Windows ecosystem, you may come across Silverlight often.

 Frameworks Utilizing Non-Model-View-Controller (MVC) Architecture Patterns